You are here

 Visit this artist's website: http://www.yo-yoma.com

-Mr. Ma was born in Paris to Chinese parents who later moved the family to New York.
-He began to study cello at the age of four, attended the Juilliard School and in 1976 graduated from Harvard University.
-He has received numerous awards, among them the Avery Fisher Prize (1978), the National Medal of Arts (2001), the Sonning Prize (2006), the World Economic Forum’s Crystal Award (2008), the Presidential Medal of Freedom (2010), the Polar Music Prize (2012), and the Vilcek Prize in Contemporary Music (2013).
+Yo-Yo Ma was born in 1955 to Chinese parents living in Paris.
+He began to study the cello with his father at age four and soon came with his family to New York, where he spent most of his formative years.
+Later, his principal teacher was Leonard Rose at The Juilliard School.
+He has received numerous awards, including the Avery Fisher Prize (1978), the Glenn Gould Prize (1999), the National Medal of the Arts (2001), the Dan David Prize (2006), the Sonning Prize (2006), the World Economic Forum’s Crystal Award (2008), the Presidential Medal of Freedom (2010), the Polar Music Prize (2012), and the Vilcek Prize in Contemporary Music (2013).
 In 2011, Mr. Ma was recognized as a Kennedy Center Honoree.
+Appointed a CultureConnect Ambassador by the United States Department of State in 2002, Mr. Ma has met with, trained and mentored thousands of students worldwide in countries including Lithuania, Korea, Lebanon, Azerbaijan and China.
 Mr. Ma serves as a UN Messenger of Peace and as a member of the President’s Committee on the Arts & the Humanities.
 He has performed for eight American presidents, most recently at the invitation of President Obama on the occasion of the 56th Inaugural Ceremony.

 Mr. Ma and his wife have two children.
 He plays two instruments, a 1733 Montagnana cello from Venice and the 1712 Davidoff Stradivarius.